andreicalin-georgescu/InfraBox/README.md

 python3 InfraBox.py create dev
 ```

-- This will validate the target environment
+- This will validate the target environment by running `terraform validate`
-- Run terraform plan
+- Run `terraform plan`
 - Ask for confirmation before applying changes
-- Skips apply if no changes are detected
+- Skips `terraform apply` if no changes are detected
 - Output environment details once provisioned

 #### 🧨 Destroy an environment